manidavilay/reactjs-coding-challenges-text-analyzer-tool/README.md

 # ReactJS Challenges - Text Analyzer Tool

-This project is part of my ReactJS small projects challenges to help me build and improve skills in ReactJS, NextJS or TypeScript.
+This exercise has been built by Abdul Basit, and I worked on as part of my ReactJS Challenges, in order to learn, improve and build new skills.

 ## Available Scripts